8 Reasons to Use Chatbots For Recruiting

 3. Connect candidates directly with relevant roles

 Job searching is stressful and time-consuming.
 Chatbots can help make the experience a little easier for candidates by connecting them with open positions that are a good fit rather than making them search through all your listings manually.
-This is especially useful if you’re an enterprise-level organization that has hundreds of openings across many different cities at any given time.
+This is especially useful if you’re an enterprise-level organization with hundreds of openings across many different cities at any given time.

 4. Build greater awareness of open positions

 Not everyone who uses your chatbot will be on your site for job search purposes—in fact, the majority will probably be there for something else.
-Still, HR chatbots can capture the interest of users who aren’t necessarily job searching, but who might know someone who’s a good fit for a role.
+Still, HR chatbots can capture the interest of users who aren’t necessarily job searching but who might know someone who’s a good fit for a role.
 Chatbots are also useful for helping you connect with passive candidates who stumble upon your website and decide to take a closer look.

 5. Save time by automating tasks